 A good friend of mine turned 30 the other day.
 So her fiance and friends decided to throw her a surprise party.
 Those who could chipped in to make the day a success.
 We also bought gifts to take to the party and did our best to keep the secret until the big day.
-Nothing … Continue reading Why we should fundraise for weddings
+Nothing … Continue reading We should fund-raise for weddings

 Christianity is often criticized for putting faith and "allegiance to God" above reason.
 Our arguments are dismissed for being circular, and we are ridiculed for refusing to consider the possibility that we could be wrong about the existence of God.
 I think many of these criticisms are valid, and more Christians should be willing … Continue reading Is it reasonable to believe in God?